|January 30||Depart home.||Not included||Not included|

 If your flight left Nairobi last night you should arrive home today, depending on your flight schedule.
 Or, if you spent the night in Nairobi last night, transfer to the Nairobi Kenyatta International Airport this morning for your flights home.
 Meals and lodging, if any, are on your own.
 See "Flight Information" below for more information.
 See complete flight information.

 Please read our separate itinerary describing the Mountain Gorilla Trek extension in Rwanda on February 21 to 24, 2014.
-If you are continuing on this Mountain Gorilla extension, meet the Origins Safaris representative after breakfast at the Southern Sun Mayfair for a transfer to the Nairobi airport.
+If you are continuing on this Mountain Gorilla extension, meet the Origins Safaris representative after breakfast at our lodging for a transfer to the Nairobi airport.

 Return to top